 This course introduces students to the basic management functions of planning and decision-making, organizing resources, leading and motivating groups and individuals, and controlling worker output to maximize effectiveness and efficiency.
 Students learn about the importance of management to the success of all organizations.

-C+ in Provincial English 12 or C+ in one of ENG 060, ENG 096 ENG 098 or ESL 090, or placement testing.
+C+ in one of Provincial English 12, ENG 060, ENG 096, ENG 098, or ESL 090; or placement testing.